 The lotus plumule

-In ancient Buddhist Vietnamese architecture, the image of the lotus flower was always a holy icon.
-The most prosperous periods of Buddhism were in the Ly Dynasty in the 11th century, and there were a large number of temples, pagodas, and shrines decorated with patterns of lotus flowers on the walls and statues inside them.
-One architecture that still lasts until today is the One Pillar Pagoda.
-But in Hanoi, there is one more pagoda that is famous for its lotus symbol, the Kim Lien Pagoda (the pagoda of golden lotus).
+The lotus flower image in ancient Buddhist Vietnamese architecture was always a holy icon.
+The most prosperous periods of Buddhism were in the Ly Dynasty in the 11th century.
+Many temples, pagodas, and shrines were decorated with patterns of lotus flowers on the walls and statues inside them.
+One architecture that still lasts today is the One Pillar Pagoda.
+But in Hanoi, one more pagoda is famous for its lotus symbol, the Kim Lien Pagoda (the pagoda of golden lotus).
 This one was built and designed around the 17th century.

 Here is a Vietnamese folk - song praising the beauty of lotus: